-The ls command lists the contents of a directory object version in a work area.
+The ${\tt ls}$ command lists the contents of a directory object version in a work area.
 By default, the output consists of a list of objects and their associated projections in the file system.

-The ls command displays two categories of files: objects under Telelogic Synergy control and files that exist in the file system only.
-To find out how to display these files, see the -1 option and the -m option.
+The ls command displays two categories of files: objects under Rational Synergy control and files that exist in the file system only.
+To find out how to display these files, see the -l option and the -m option.